jmalone506/carrestore/README.md

 ## Description:
   [Deployed Link: xx.herokuapp.com/](xx.herokuapp.com/)

-A car can take you to places regardless of age.
-The process is overwhelming wherever you may be on your car journey.
-Car Hacks is an app that can help you conveniently buy, maintain, modify, and sell your car with a tap of a button.
-There are millions of website out there to search on.
-Our app aimed to streamline the process by gathering all the best resources out there.
+A car can take you to places and saves time.
+Whether you are in the market of buying, maintaining, modifying, and selling your car, the process can be overwhelming.
+Car Hacks is an app that can help you in the journey with a tap of a button.
+This app links to millions of websites out there to search on.
+Our app is aimed to streamline the process by gathering all the best available resources.

 <a name="userstory"></a>